The Girl in Twilight: Anime

 Animax announced the project on March 22, 2018, as a celebration of the channel's 20th anniversary.
-The anime television series is directed by Jin Tamamura and Yūichi Abe and written by Shogo Yasukawa, based on a concept by Kotaro Uchikoshi.
-Hiroshi Yamamoto is credited for writing the series' "SF setting".
-The series is animated by Dandelion Animation Studio and Jūmonji.
-Character designs are provided by Masakazu Katsura and Hiroyuki Asada, who also serves as the series' concept artist.
-Hiroki Harada is adapting the character designs for animation.
-Akitomo Yamamoto, Koji Watanabe, and Yuki Kawashima serve as sub-character designers, with Yamamoto also serving as chief animation director.
-Susumu Imaishi, Koji Watanabe, and Sayaka Takase provide prop designs for the series, and Ryō Hirata and Yasuhiro Moriki also provide designs.
-Yusa Itō serves as art director at Kusanagi, while Haruko Nobori is the color key artist, Stanislas Brunet produces the imageboard art, and Akihiro Hirasawa is in charge of art setting.
-Atsushi Satou serves as the director of photography at Studio Shamrock.
-Hideaki Takeda produces the series' 3DCG, and Hiroto Morishita serves as sound director.
-The series is edited by Mai Hasegawa.
+The anime television series was directed by Jin Tamamura and Yūichi Abe and written by Shogo Yasukawa, based on a concept by Kotaro Uchikoshi.
+Hiroshi Yamamoto was credited for writing the series' "SF setting".
+The series was animated by Dandelion Animation Studio and Jūmonji.
+Character designs were provided by Masakazu Katsura and Hiroyuki Asada, who also served as the series' concept artist.
+Hiroki Harada adapted the character designs for animation.
+Akitomo Yamamoto, Koji Watanabe, and Yuki Kawashima served as sub-character designers, with Yamamoto also having served as chief animation director.
+Susumu Imaishi, Koji Watanabe, and Sayaka Takase provided prop designs for the series, and Ryō Hirata and Yasuhiro Moriki also provided designs.
+Yusa Itō served as art director at Kusanagi, while Haruko Nobori was the color key artist, Stanislas Brunet produced the imageboard art, and Akihiro Hirasawa was in charge of art setting.
+Atsushi Satou served as the director of photography at Studio Shamrock.
+Hideaki Takeda produced the series' 3DCG, and Hiroto Morishita served as sound director.
+The series was edited by Mai Hasegawa.